-The University of Tartu belongs to the top 3% of world's best universities (THE World University Rankings) and is in the top 10 of the best universities in the Eastern region (Interfax).
+The University of Tartu belongs to the top 2% of world's best universities (THE World University Rankings 2016-17, QS World University Rankings 2016-17) and is the 5th university in the Eastern region (QS EECA 2016).
 It is the highest ranked university in the Baltics.

 Estonian science, led by the University of Tartu, belongs to the upper 50% of the world's countries in all 22 fields of research specified in the Essential Science Indicators (ESI) database.
 According to the ESI, the University of Tartu has reached the top 1% of the most-cited universities and scientific institutions in environmental sciences and ecology, clinical medicine, plant and animal science, and chemistry.